Bring your Shark vacuum cleaner back to life with a deep clean

 Before you empty the dust canister, make sure your Shark vacuum is turned off and disconnected from the power outlet.

-Then, press the release button to remove your dirt canister.
+Press the release button to remove shark vacuum’s dust canister.
 Hold it over your trash can while removing it so that dust doesn’t spill into your floor.

 Press the latch to open the dust cup and empty the dirt and dust into your trash bag.
 Remove all of the dust and dirt build-ups inside of your cup.